Geology of South Australia: Mount Gambier

 Mount Gambier is roughly 480 kilometres south east of Adelaide and is close to the city also named Mount Gambier.
 The Mount Gambier Volcanic Complex is a state heritage area that consists of four crater lakes which are: Blue Lake, Valley Lake, Leg of Mutton Lake and Browne's Lake.
 It is a volcanic complex that has become dormant, with its last eruption a minimum of 4 300 years ago.
 This phreatic eruption formed the craters of Blue Lake and Valley Lake and was caused by the mixing of groundwater and magma that were in close proximity.
 It was formed over 5 000 years ago, making it the youngest group of volcanoes in Australia.
-This is a rough estimate of the volcanoes’ age, as the dating of this area is from a range of samples and methods.
+This is a rough estimate of the volcanoes' age, as the dating of this area is from a range of samples and methods.
 These samples are also often from swamp deposits that are younger than the volcanoes themselves.

 The volcano Mount Gambier is just one of many geological formations that form the Mount Gambier Volcanic Complex.
-These include Mount Schank, Mount Napier, Mount Eccles, Tower Hill, Mount Pordon and Mount Rouse which range from being three million years old to five thousand years old.
+These include Mount Schank, Mount Napier, Mount Eccles (Budj Bim), Tower Hill, Mount Pordon, and Mount Rouse, which range from being three million years old to five thousand years old.
 The Mount Gambier Volcanic Complex is a state heritage area.
 The volcanic complex has maar craters and steam vents which were a result of shallow waters being heated by past volcanic activities.
-The water that lies in Blue Lake, Valley Lake, Leg of Mutton Lake and Browne's Lake used to be a water table, the upper levels of underground water, that was brought to the surface by volcanic activity.
+The water that lies in Blue Lake / Warwar, Valley Lake, Leg of Mutton Lake, and Browne's Lake used to be a water table, the upper levels of underground water, that was brought to the surface by volcanic activity.

 The city of Mount Gambier has strong ties to the volcano Mount Gambier.
 The city is the second most populous city in South Australia and is a tourist destination due to its nearby geological features.
 These sites are well-preserved and unique, such as Lake Blue shifting colours depending on the time of year.
 The Mount Gambier Region is inhabited by the Bungandidj people.
 They have been the Indigenous custodians of the land for over 30 000 years.